Bhoomika-Bahri/Project-E_Waste_Generation_Classification/README.md

 -Understand the fundamentals of model building, evaluation and optimization.
 -Learn how to handle image data through importing, preprocessing, and visualization.
 -Develop skills in presenting and communicating project outcomes to industry experts.

+Week 2 Progress:

+In the second week of the project the focus was on executing the next phase of the code provided in the source notebook.
+This involved organizing the dataset, applying transfer learning using EfficientNetV2B0 and training the classification model.
+Model performance was evaluated using accuracy and loss metrics and the results were visualized through plots.
+A confusion matrix was also generated to analyze class-wise prediction accuracy.

+This part of the project helped enhance my understanding of model training workflows and deepened my exposure to evaluation techniques.

 Acknowledgements: